 Co-authored by Frank Scoblete and dice control master Dominic “Dominator” LoRiggio, Golden Touch Dice Control Revolution! offers another take on the technique of dice control.

 As a supplement to Scoblete’s typically unreliable advice on the Five-Step system and progressive betting patterns, LoRiggio includes several straightforward lessons on the physical skills needed to manipulate a pair of dice effectively.

-With information on “the stance, the scan, the dice sets, the grab, the grip, the pickup, the throw, the backspin, and the bounce; where and how to land the dice; how to hit the back wall properly; (and) the proper arc for the dice on different types of tables,” this book appears to be a comprehensive tutorial on the skill of dice control.
+This book appears to be a comprehensive tutorial on the skill of dice control.
+It explains “the stance, the scan, the dice sets, the grab, the grip, the pickup, the throw, the backspin, and the bounce; where and how to land the dice; how to hit the back wall properly; (and) the proper arc for the dice on different types of tables.”

 Wong on Dice